amitsk00/gcp-sec-engg/docs/gke.md

 * GKE Secrets
   * KMS to manage GKE KEK

+* Bin Authorization

+* Workload Identoty

+* GKE Sandbox

+* Tips
+  * Compute Default SA has editor role so better use custom SA for cluster

 ## RBAC

 * Secure your cluster by granting privileged operations (accessing secrets, for example) only to admin users.